 Thomas L. Irving

-Tom Irving has nearly 40 years of experience in the field of intellectual property law in Finnegan's D.C. and Brussels offices.
+Tom Irving has nearly 40 years of experience in the field of intellectual property law.
 His practice includes due diligence, patent prosecution, reissue and reexamination, patent interferences, and counseling, including prelitigation, Orange Book listings of patents covering FDA-approved drugs, and infringement, enforceability, and validity analysis in the chemical/pharmaceutical fields, as well as litigation.
 He has been involved as lead counsel in numerous patent interferences, reissues, and reexaminations, and has also served as an expert witness in patent litigation.

 Mr. Irving has been involved in every facet of several U.S. district court litigations, thus enhancing his ability to render advice in due diligence, enforceability, infringement, validity, and patent prosecution areas.
 Outside of the patent law field, he has been involved in public health and safety issues related to the preparation of Citizen Petitions before the FDA.